GChristensen/posts/_posts/2019-10-14-eight-years-of-clojure-and-google-app-engine.md

 categories: [Clojure, Web, Google App Engine]
 ---

+Below are some highligths from my eight-years-long experience of the maintaining of the [feedxcavator](https://github.com/GChristensen/feedxcavator2) application.

 ### Why Clojure?
 Why on Google App Engine?

 [Clojure](https://clojure.org/) is a dynamically-typed language with almost